The Resurrection Explained

 41 There is one glory of the sun, and another glory of the moon, and another glory of the stars: for one star differeth from another star in glory.

-• And that just as there are many types of flesh on earth, and just as there are bodies that inhabit the heavens and those that inhabit the earth, so will be the resurrection.
+- Just as there are many types of flesh on earth, and bodies that inhabit the heavens and earth, so will be the resurrection.

-• And then regarding these heavenly bodies, they are all different in their glories, just as there are differences in the glories of celestial planets like suns, moons and stars.
+- Regarding heavenly bodies, they are all different in their glories, just as celestial planets like suns, moons, and stars differ.

-That is why Paul now says, “There is one glory of the sun – the sun has one degree of splendor, and the moon another, and so also the stars.
+Though we don't know exactly what these differences mean, it is evident that resurrected bodies will vary in glory, as terrestrial bodies differ from celestial ones.
+This is why Paul states, "There is one glory of the sun—the sun has one degree of splendor, and the moon another, and so also the stars."

 42 So also is the resurrection of the dead.